Aminuxer/DM-Crypt-Helper-Scripts/README.md

 * Can i resize container, change passphrase or encryption method ?
   - By this script - No. You can create new container and copy files by `cp` / `mc` / `rsync`.
+  Container resizing can be make manually by dd / cryptsetup resize / resizefs.

    For make this convert on existing container you must strong understand how work dm-crypt, loopback devices and linux block devices / filesystems.
    This work required accuracy; Make backups BEFORE start work;